stellar/stellar-cli/FULL_HELP_DOCS.md

 * `ls` — List identities
 * `rm` — Remove an identity
 * `show` — Given an identity return its private key
+* `use` — Set the default identity that will be used on all commands.
+This allows you to skip `--source-account` or setting a environment variable, while reusing this value in all commands that require it